thoughtbot/design-sprint/2-Diverge/README.md

 These are the core of the [Google Ventures Design Sprint Diverge Day](http://www.gv.com/lib/the-product-design-sprint-divergeday2).
-They go through each of these exercises in the oder that they appear and expect ideas to build upon each other while doing them.
+They go through each of these exercises in the order that they appear and expect ideas to build upon each other while doing them.
 It is best to split up the [Critical path](../Exercises/critical-path.md) into stand alone parts and do this cycle for each part.